rokubun/jason-docs/docs/manual.md

 }
 ```

-You can download the results file via the browser or, if you want to automate
+You can download the results file via the browser, using Android version or, if you want to automate
 the process, use Bash scripting, like so:

 ```bash